pt reyes kayak camping

 - Early morning meetup at the Bear Valley Visitors Center for Opening Ceremonies and packing strategizing

-- Carpool to Marshall, CA, for kayak and (optional) wetsuit outfitting, kayak packing, and paddling primer
+- Carpool to Inverness, CA, for kayak and (optional) wetsuit outfitting, kayak packing, and paddling primer

-- Paddle across world-famous Tomales Bay, keeping your eyes peeled for cormorants, devil rays, and pelicans
+- Paddle north along world-famous Tomales Bay, keeping your eyes peeled for cormorants, devil rays, and pelicans, stopping for a picnic lunch along a private beach along the way

 - Beach bonfire, stove lesson, dinner, and mandatory s'mores